 The truth is urban development concerns us all.
 What we think best exemplifies our history and heritage does too.
 What distinguishes the character of our local neighbourhood and makes our streets and homes feel like we belong?

 We all know that the loss of historic places and character threatens a locality’s appeal.
-As Jane Jacobs argues in her often-cited book, The Death and Life of Great American Cities, that old buildings are crucial to a thriving city.
+As Jane Jacobs argues in her often-cited book, The Death and Life of Great American Cities, old buildings are crucial to a thriving city.
 We need diversity not only of people and of businesses, but of our buildings.

-Often maintaining, adapting and reusing existing building stock leads to fresh thinking and creativity.
+Often maintaining, adapting and re-using existing building stock leads to fresh thinking and creativity.

 Good design and heritage can be celebrated bedfellows.
-In fact, creativity, civic generosity and a real spirit of place does emerge from the work of design professionals where they have had to respond to heritage places or heritage contexts.
+In fact, creativity, civic generosity and a real spirit of place do emerge from the work of design professionals where they have had to respond to heritage places or heritage contexts.